-CFP Board applies these Procedural Rules to any person who has agreed to CFP Board's Terms and Conditions of Certification and Trademark License (the "Terms and Conditions") or Pathway to CFP® Certification Agreement.
+CFP Board applies these Procedural Rules to any person who has agreed to CFP Board's Terms and Conditions of Certification and Trademark License (the "Terms and Conditions") or Pathway to CFP[®] Certification Agreement.
 CFP Board refers to such an individual as "Respondent" or, in the event of an appeal, as either "Appellant" or "Appellee," depending on who initiates the appeal.

 CFP Board Enforcement Counsel ("Enforcement Counsel," a term, as used in the Procedural Rules, that includes individuals who are operating at the direction of Enforcement Counsel) has the authority to investigate and file a Complaint against a Respondent for alleged violations of (a) the Code of Ethics and Standards of Conduct or, where applicable, its predecessors, including the Standards of Professional Conduct ("Code and Standards"), (b) the Pathway to CFP® Certification Agreement, or (c) the Terms and Conditions.
 CFP Board's Disciplinary and Ethics Commission (the "DEC"), which is a peer-review body composed of CFP® professionals and members of the public, has the authority to issue a final order that finds facts, determines whether a violation has occurred and, where appropriate, imposes discipline in the form of a sanction.
-Such a sanction may include, but is not limited to, a private censure, a public censure, a suspension or revocation of a CFP® professional's Certification and Trademark License to use the CFP Board Certification Marks, or a temporary or permanent bar on Respondent's ability to obtain CFP® certification.
-CFP Board will publish the decision in a press release and on CFP Board's website in accordance with these Procedural Rules.
+Such a sanction may include, but is not limited to, a private censure, a private notice, a public censure, a public notice, a suspension or revocation of a CFP® professional's Certification and Trademark License to use the CFP Board Certification Marks, or a temporary or permanent bar on Respondent's ability to obtain CFP® certification.
+CFP Board will publish the decisiondecisions imposing public sanctions in a press release and on CFP Board's website in accordance with these Procedural Rules.

-Enforcement Counsel also has the authority to investigate a Respondent who is applying for CFP® certification.
-Enforcement Counsel may require a Respondent to file a Petition for Fitness Determination in accordance with CFP Board's Fitness Standards for Candidates for CFP® Certification and Former CFP® Professionals Seeking Reinstatement ("Fitness Standards").
+Enforcement Counsel also has the authority to investigate a Respondent (identified as an "Applicant" in CFP Board's Fitness Standards) who is applying for CFP® certification.
+Enforcement Counsel maymust require a Respondent to file a petition for order finding ethical Fitness ("Petition for Fitness Determination") in accordance with CFP Board's Fitness Standards for Candidates for CFP® Certification and Former CFP® Professionals Seeking Reinstatement ("the Fitness Standards").
 In certain circumstances, a Respondent who is subject to an order of suspension may file a Petition for Reinstatement.
 The DEC has the authority to issue a final DEC order that resolves a Petition.

 The DEC, Hearing Panels, Settlement Review Panels, and counsel for the DEC ("DEC Counsel," a term, as used in the Procedural Rules, that includes individuals who are operating at the direction of DEC Counsel) have the authority set forth in these Procedural Rules.
 The DEC has broad authority to issue orders that decide Complaints and Petitions and that control the conduct of the proceedings.
 Hearing Panels and Settlement Review Panels have authority to make recommendations to the DEC.

 DEC Counsel has authority to (a) provide legal counsel to the DEC, Hearing Panels, and Settlement Review Panels, (b) decide Motions, and (c) facilitate hearings.